I have been researching my family's history for over 20 years, as well as occasionally assisting others in their ancestry research.

 Answering the Question

 A very common question for anyone with deep family roots in America is this one: "Do I have any ancestors who participated in the Civil War?"
-Sometimes the answer is simple since someone in your family has thoroughly researched the family history and can give you detailed information on who did take part and for which side and state each person served.
+Sometimes the answer is simple: someone in your family may have thoroughly researched the family history and can give you detailed information on who did take part, and for which side and state each person served.
 On the other hand, perhaps you are the first person in your family who has paused to ask this question or taken an interest in your family's history.
 If you are completely new to this fascinating hobby, please see my article "Using the Internet to Find Your Ancestors" first to learn the basics of genealogy research.
 If you have already started researching your family tree, however, and know that you had ancestors living in the United States during the time of the Civil War, then read on for some tips for uncovering your family's Civil War history.

 Organize What You Know

-The first thing you need to do is write down the name of each of your male ancestors who were no older than about fifty in 1861 and no younger than fourteen or fifteen by 1865 (I say fourteen or fifteen because there was plenty of lying about ages going on at the time!).
+The first thing you need to do is write down the name of each of your male ancestors who were no older than about 50 in 1861 and no younger than 14 or 15 by 1865 (I say 14 or 15 because there was plenty of lying about ages going on at the time).
 This list can actually contain more names than you might expect due to all of the branching out that occurs by going that many generations back in time.
 Do not rule out both a father and son serving if the ages are right.
 If you know what state and county each person was living in at the time, write that down also.
 This information in particular will be quite helpful.
 Write down any other information you may have been told about each individual.
 Even unconfirmed family tales about great-great-great grandpa being a Union spy could be true.
 Hold those details lightly, however, because they could lead you off in the wrong direction if they are not true.
 Also, make a list of the names of adult female family members who lived during that time.
 There were women who were involved in some aspects of the conflict, and you might find that an ancestress of yours was one of those women.

 Places to Search for Information